 - Child (5-12) – $135

 In case you still decide to transfer from Cardwell to Ramsay Bay and do the return journey from George Point to Cardwell, here’s what we charge and be advised, return times to Cardwell will be later or possibly much earlier than Lucinda.

 - Adult (18+) – $165

 - Child (5-12) – $145

 Lucinda serves as the better operational port for ferry service as it has NO TIDAL RESTRICTIONS.
 This means Lucinda has deeper water for longer on any given day.
 We prioritize our clients’ interest and this provides better efficiency and ferry service availability than the Cardwell port – meaning we can better plan to get hikers on and off the island with ease.

-You can find different pickup times between separate transfer businesses.
-That’s because of Cardwell not being optimal to shift from George Point since the pick up from George point is done on a low tide.
-Absolute North Charters ferry must drive past George Point on its way back to Lucinda after dropping at Ramsay Bay.
-This gives us the opportunity to pass on the cash saving benefit to you, charging only $115 for transfer from Lucinda to George Point and back.
+You can find different pickup times between separate transfer businesses, actually you can’t, in fact we are the only ferry service that display our departure and pick up times That’s because of Cardwell not being optimal to tranfer from George Point since the pick up from George point is done on a low tide.
+Absolute North Charters ferry must drive past George Point on its way back to Lucinda after dropping hikers off at Ramsay Bay.
+This gives us the opportunity to pass on the cash saving benefit to you, it was Absolute North Charters that removed the shuttle bus to Cardwell from Lucinda by transferring through the Hinchinbrook Channel because it makes sense and it saves you money.
 As we said, we focus on client benefit and are much better prepared logistically than anyone.